Identifying Majorana vortex modes via non-local transport: Distorted vortex lattice

-For an experimental realization, the question about the maximally feasible distance between the tip ``T'' and contact ``C'' is highly relevant.
-An obvious upper limit not built into in our modeling is the decoherence length, caused by electron-electron interaction, phonons, \emph{etc.}.
-Another aspect is possible (single-particle) Anderson localization \citep{EversMirlin:review} in the band of MZM states, which would limit the tip-contact separation to the localization length.
+Another aspect is possible (single-particle) Anderson localization \citep{EversMirlin:review} in the band of MVM states, which would limit the tip-contact separation to the localization length.
 However, the two-dimensional Majorana-only model (symmetry class D) is known to feature weak-antilocalization and thus hosts both a localized Anderson insulating phase and a delocalized ``thermal'' metal phase, with a phase diagram that is largely unknown.
 What has been studied is the transition from a regular triangular Majorana lattice with uniform $\pi/2$ flux through each triangular plaquette (a topological band insulator) to the thermal metal phase which occurs when a randomly chosen minority of $\sim 15$\% of hopping terms have their signs flipped.\citep{Laumann2012} Since the signs of the mutual MVM hopping terms are known to oscillate\citep{Cheng2010} with $k_F^{-1}$ which is on the order of the spread in the intervortex distances, we believe that the realistic systems are well in the thermal metal phase.
 However, more detailed studies, preferably performed in a Majorana-only effective model\citep{Pathak2021} are desirable.